ozguryazilimas/wp-postane/user-role-editor/readme.txt

 = Translations =

-Dear plugin User!
-If you wish to check available translations or help with translation visit this link https://translate.wordpress.org/projects/wp-plugins/user-role-editor/
+If you wish to check available translations or help with plugin translation to your language visit this link https://translate.wordpress.org/projects/wp-plugins/user-role-editor/

 == Changelog ==
+= [4.21] 11.12.2015 =
+* It's possible to switch off the update role confirmation (Settings - User Role Editor - General tab).
+* Standard JavaScript confirm box before role update was replaced with custom one to exclude 'Prevent this page from creating additional dialogs' option in the Google Chrome browser.
+* Fix: Removed hard coded folder name (user-role-editor) from the used paths.

 = [4.20.1] 15.11.2015 =
 * Fix: "Primary default role" drop-down menu was not shown at "Settings - User Role Editor - Default Roles" tab for WordPress single site installation.